Braulium/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

       Mag gets changed to _magnitude
 Those changes were made to make variables inmediately readable and understandable.

-6. From the generated tydi dataset, run_analysis.R creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. From the generated tydi dataset, run_analysis.R creates a second, independent tidy data set with the average of each variable for each activity and each subject, named Train_and_test_datasets_means.csv.